-STORM DRAINAGE SYSTEM
+STORM DRAINAGE SYSTEM AND CITY OWNED PROPERTY

 Historically, the City's drainage system consisted of rural roads with a combination of ditches, culverts, and minimal storm sewer that would convey stormwater runoff directly to wetlands and lakes.
-The City is in the process of replacing many of these historic drainage systems with curb and gutter, storm sewer inlets, and pipes as part of road reconstruction projects.
+Most of these historic drainage systems have been replaced with curb and gutter, storm sewer inlets, and pipes as part of road reconstruction projects.

 As environmental regulations and water resource protection evolved, the City began incorporating pollutant removal and runoff reduction measures as part of its drainage system in areas of new development.
 These systems are built specifically to intercept pollutants and include wet ponds and grit chambers.
-A map of the City's stormwater infrastructure is shown on Figure 9.6.